tkhamez/neucore/README.md

 Objectives
 - Manage alliance specific groups for players.
 - Provide an API to query these groups.
+- Access to ESI data of all members.

 This project consists of two applications, the backend and the frontend.
 For more information, see the Readme for